a-r-j/ProteinWorkshop/README.md

 4. With the environment activated, install [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pyg.org/) using their official `pip` installation instructions (with CUDA support as desired)

+    ```bash
+    # hint: to see the list of dependencies that are currently installed in the environment, run:
+    poetry show
+    ```

 5. Configure paths in `.env`.
 See [`.env.example`](https://github.com/a-r-j/ProteinWorkshop/blob/main/.env.example) for an example.

 6. Download PDB data: